 Andrea Michelle

-Andrea values growth, honesty, resilience, continuous learning, and meaningful relationships.
-She believes in showing up consistently, being dependable, and treating people with respect.
-Outside of work, she enjoys reading and researching, exploring advancements in AI, spending time with her family, and pursuing a new fitness routine after recovering from osteoporosis.
-Andrea’s career and personal journey reflect her dedication to leadership, community, and continuous improvement, both on and off the plant floor.
+Outside of work, Andrea enjoys reading and researching about topics of interest, spending time with her family, and engaging with her local community.
+Her career and personal journey reflect her dedication to leadership, growth, and continuous improvement—both on and off the plant floor.

 • Michigan State University - BA